Table Of Contents

 Terraform

 Terraform helps you leverage the same workflow to coordinate multiple providers and manage cross-cloud dependencies efficiently.
-You can use a single workflow for governing, provisioning, securing, and auditing any infrastructure.
+You can use a single workflow to govern, provision, secure, and audit any infrastructure.

-This doesn’t just simplify orchestration and compliance management for your multi-cloud infrastructures at scale.
-It also reduces risks, minimizes management effort and costs, and improves productivity.
+This simplifies orchestration and compliance management for your multi-cloud infrastructures at scale, reduces risks, minimizes management effort and costs, and improves productivity.

 4. RedHat Ansible – Open-source multi-cloud platform